astroprofsmith/intromodern.github.io/_sources/c3fourvectors.md

 3) If you raise or lower the index, you multiply the time component by $-1$.

 If you are consistent with these three rules, you will get the same answers as carrying around the factor of $i$.
-For most of this book, we will use the $i$ notation, but when we get to the final two chapters about electromagnetism, the Einstein notation is much easier to work with, so it will come back then.
+For most of this book, we will use the $i$ notation, but when we get to the final chapters about electromagnetism and General Relativity, the Einstein notation is much easier to work with, so it will come back then.
 ```

 Once you have the concept of a four-vector, mathematically, it is